Hamilton Sterling (Photo: Michael Dressel)

 Hamilton received a four-year scholarship to attend Arizona State University’s music school in Jazz and Classical performance.
 In symposia and master classes he was directed by Quincy Jones, sat-in with Richie Beirach and Dave Liebman, and played a trumpet symposium and concert with Lew Soloff.

 After completing his degree, he moved to San Francisco and set music aside to concentrate on breaking into film.
-To date he has worked on over seventy-four feature films. (see the Film link).
+To date he has worked on over eighty feature films. (see the Film link).

 While working on Christopher Guest’s Best in Show he was prompted to begin playing again by the five bass players in attendance.
 He’s very happy he did.